SATURDAY 11th AND SUNDAY 12th SEPTEMBER 2021

 If you know you will not be able to attend the event:

 We realise that situations change and you might get injured, change jobs, or get invited to your best friend’s wedding.
 As your entry is NON refundable we suggest you consider taking out insurance to cover any costs you incur if you are not able to attend the event.
 Please check the conditions of your policy carefully to make sure it provides the cover you require.

-The recipient of the transfer should visit the Dart 10k ticket page and pay £20 for a “Dart 10k 2020 ticket transfer”.
-After the 2nd August 2020, your ticket is yours to keep and no transfers are possible.
+The recipient of the transfer should visit the Dart 10k ticket page and choose “Dart 10k 2021 ticket transfer”.
+After the 1st August 2021 your ticket is yours to keep and no transfers are possible.

 If the event is cancelled by The Outdoor Swimming Society:

-No refunds are given if we have to cancel or curtail the event due to adverse weather, pollution, or other factors outside of our control.
+No refunds are given if we have to cancel or curtail the event due to adverse weather, pollution, government orders or other factors outside of our control.

 The OSS has a robust attitude to both safety and risk and works with an extremely professional water safety crew to ensure that the event will run if it is safe to do so.
 In the unlikely event we have to cancel on the event day or immediately before the event due to, for example, storms, lightning, or heavy rain that impedes the view of the safety team then you will not be offered a refund or a deferred entry to the next year’s event.
 At this point, everything will be in place for the event to take place and most, if not all, event expenses will have been incurred.